Antoine-62/TSD-Your-Custom-Survey/README.md

 ```
 ### Backend

-Once downloaded, open the terminal in the project and execute the following commands
+Once downloaded, rename the folder project by "TSD-Your-Custom-Survey", then open the terminal in the project and execute the following commands
 ```
 venv\Scripts\activate
 pip install flask